Dash0 Kubernetes Operator

 • instrument changed workloads in the target namespace when changes are applied to them.
 This setting is useful if you want to avoid pod restarts as a side effect of deploying the Dash0 monitoring resource or restarting the Dash0 Kubernetes operator.

-• Updating this value to instrumentWorkloads=created-and-updated has no immediate effect; existing uninstrumented workloads will not be instrumented, existing instrumented workloads will not be uninstrumented.
+• Updating this value to spec.instrumentWorkloads=created-and-updated has no immediate effect; existing uninstrumented workloads will not be instrumented, existing instrumented workloads will not be uninstrumented.
 Newly deployed or updated workloads will be instrumented from the point of the configuration change onwards as described above.

 Using a Kubernetes Secret for the Dash0 Authorization Token